pravega/pravega-operator/README.md

 $ helm delete foo --purge
 ```

+If you want to delete the Pravega clusters, make sure to do it before uninstalling the operator.

 ### Manual installation

 You can also manually install/uninstall the operator and Pravega with `kubectl` commands.
 Check out the [manual installation](doc/manual-installation.md) document for instructions.